Aditya1742/Student-Performance-Dashboard-/README.md

 The analysis reveals score distributions and allows grade assignment.
 Visualizations highlight areas of strength and weakness among students.

 ---

-## Contribution

-Contributions and improvements are welcome.
-Please fork the repository and submit pull requests.

----

-## License

-This project is licensed under the MIT License.

----

 ## Contact

-For questions or feedback, please contact: your.email@example.com
+For questions or feedback, please contact: adityaakumarr2004@gmail.com

 ---